Olf0/crypto-sdcard/README.md

 * These configuration files do not alter, replace or delete any extant files.
 * Support of encrypted partitions and whole devices.
 * Support for (µ)SD-cards and USB-attached storage (if supported by device hardware and Operating System).
+* Interoperable with SailfishOS GUI apps (see [details](https://together.jolla.com/question/195850/guide-creating-partitions-on-sd-card-optionally-encrypted/#195850-6-notes)).
 * Support for Cryptsetup LUKS and Cryptsetup "plain".
   * Note that SailfishOS (by providing Cryptsetup v1.x.y) supports only LUKSv1 headers.
-  * Default parameters for Cryptsetup "plain" are "*-h sha1 -s 256 -c aes-xts-plain*".
-* Interoperable with SailfishOS GUI apps (see [details](https://together.jolla.com/question/195850/guide-creating-partitions-on-sd-card-optionally-encrypted/#195850-6-notes)).
+  * Default parameters for Cryptsetup "plain" are "*-h sha1 -s 256 -c aes-xts-plain*".* Interoperable with SailfishOS GUI apps (see [details](https://together.jolla.com/question/195850/guide-creating-partitions-on-sd-card-optionally-encrypted/#195850-6-notes)).
 * Start mounting encrypted (partitions on) SD-card via udisks at the earliest sensible time: Right after udisks2.service has started.
 * Unmount before udisks2 begins stopping, hence achieving a clean unmount.
 * Ensure, that AlienDalvik (specifically *alien-service-manager.service*) begins starting after mounting succeeded, to allow for [android_storage on SD-card](https://together.jolla.com/question/179060/how-to-externalising-android_storage-and-other-directories-files-to-sd-card/#179060-2-externalising-homenemoandroid_storage).
 Even more importantly this also ensures, that unmounting occurs only after AlienDalvik is completely stopped.<br />